brevstgaard/brevstgaard/README.md

 - Skilled in Google Ads, Google Search Console and Google Looker Studio (+ Certifications taken).
 - Video and photo -editing (Photoshop, InDesign and Davinci Resolve)

-- Active car products reviwer on YouTube (in Danish).
+- Active car products reviwer on YouTube (in Danish)
+- Oh, and I love to make standard tasks become something that happens by itself in Power Automate when it makes sense...

 ## Now something short in Danish...: Lykken tilsmiler den vågne 👋